VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch03/ch03_lab_solutions.md

 4. **Global convergence is remarkable**: Unlike deep learning where initialization matters enormously, value iteration converges to the same $V^*$ from ANY starting point.
 This robustness comes from the contraction property.

-5. **Perturbation sensitivity scales with horizon**: The $1/(1-\gamma)$ amplification factor appears everywhere—in iteration count, value magnitude, and error sensitivity.
+5. **Perturbation sensitivity scales with horizon**: The $1/(1-\gamma)$ amplification factor appears everywhere---in iteration count, value magnitude, and error sensitivity.
 Long-horizon RL is fundamentally harder.

 **Connection to Practice:**